Scrivito/scrivito_linklist_widget/README.md

 # scrivito_linklist_widget

-A Widget for Scrivito where a space between two widgets can be set by an editor.
+A Scrivito widget to insert a list of links.
+You can also use titles as CSS class to add additional styles.

 ## Installation